kubeflow/website/content/en/docs/azure/authentication-oidc.md

 - [Register an application with the Microsoft Identity Platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application)
 - [Add a client secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#add-a-client-secret)

-  **Note:**  Save your client Id, client secret, and tenant Id in a secure place to be used in the next steps to configure OIDC Auth Service.
+  **Note:**  Save your client ID, client secret, and tenant ID in a secure place to be used in the next steps to configure OIDC Auth Service.

 ## Kubeflow configuration